vboyev-MSFT/defender-docs/defender-endpoint/run-analyzer-linux.md

    ```

-#### Running the Client Analyzer Install Scripts
+#### Run the client analyzer install scripts

-1. Initiate a [Live Response session](live-response.md#initiate-a-live-response-session-on-a-device) on the machine you need to investigate.
+1. Initiate a [Live Response session](live-response.md#initiate-a-live-response-session-on-a-device) on the machine you want to investigate.

 2. Select **Upload file to library**.